Amina-V/mentor/README.md

 - [ ] Q&A

 Usability testing for this project's UI will be conducted in Figma before being implemented in the plug-in.
+Thank you, Zachary Greathouse(@zgreathouse) from Hume.AI, for publishing the original extension repo!